District Institutional Capacity

 Sub District Structures

-There are other para-statal and non-decentralized departments in the district that contribute to the development of the district.
-These are:
+There are other para-statal and non-decentralized departments in the Municipality that contribute to the development of the Municipality.

 - Commission on Human Rights and Administrative Justice (CHRAJ) National Commission on Civic Education (NCCE)